 Please allow at least 15 minutes between Leilah's arrival and the time you expect her to perform.
 She will come in full make-up, hair, costume, and cover-up, but you want her to look and feel her best when performing for you and your quests.
-You will need to provide a dressing room area (a guest bedroom or spacious bathroom is fine) and a stage area or floor space that is free of obstruction.
+You will need to provide a dressing room area (an office, guest bedroom, or spacious bathroom is fine) and a stage area or floor space that is free of obstruction.

 What is your typical process for working with a new customer?

 I speak with the customer about what their expectations are of the event and of my performance including length, date, time, and any specific requests for props, music, or costuming.
 Once we have finalized these details, I provide a price quote and a detailed contract.
 Once the contract is signed, the booking is considered complete only once the deposit has been paid.